 Because Oro’s parents refused an autopsy for their son, there is much speculation about his death.
 A more agreed-upon theory is that he suffered severe head trauma or a brain aneurysm that led to a hemorrhagic stroke within minutes.
 But in 1993, kayfabe was still a reality in Lucha Libre, and many fans still believe that Kahoz had a weapon that somehow damaged Oro’s throat, causing his death.

-Oro’s father, Esteban Hernandez, said on the day of his son’s burial that he doubts Oro was a victim of foul play.
-“I don’t think he died because of the strikes received because he had adequate training and was prepared to receive strikes like those and even harder ones.
-He was a professional and not someone who didn’t know what he was doing in the ring.”
+On the day of his son’s burial, Oro’s father, Esteban Hernandez, said he doubts Oro was a victim of foul play.
+"I don’t think he died because of the strikes received because he had adequate training and was prepared to receive strikes like those and even harder ones.
+He was a professional and not someone who didn’t know what he was doing in the ring."

 When reviewing the somewhat blurry and aged video of the match, it seems that Kahoz’s hands are empty during the second strike.
-But conspiracy theorists explain that his hands are bare because it is the first strike Oro received that caused the permanent damage, not the second one.
+But conspiracy theorists explain that his hands are bare because Oro received the first strike that caused permanent damage, not the second one.

-For the first strike, we cannot see if he has a weapon, because he is rather far away from the camera and with his back towards it.
+We cannot see if he has a weapon for the first strike because he is rather far away from the camera and with his back towards it.
 During the second strike to the throat, it is clear that Kahoz’s hands are empty.
 The weapon presumably got disposed of with the aide of the fan in the aisle seat.

 Oro’s brother Plata was unable to speak with him for too long before his passing but believes his brother died of a stroke and claims that his brother was choking on his blood in the locker room.
-El Justiciero, an ex-wrestler, and friend of Oro, says that Oro had confessed to him days before his death that he had not been feeling well and spitting up blood.
-He believes that Oro’s high-risk style compounded by the hits he’d been receiving, led to his death.
+The former wrestler and friend of Oro El Justiciero said that Oro had confessed to him days before his death that he had not been feeling well and spitting up blood.
+He believes that Oro’s high-risk style, compounded by the hits he’d been receiving, led to his death.
 El Justiciero begged him to retire, but Oro, of course, did not heed his advice.